 3. You may be sued for what other people say on your blog – As a blog administrator, you have a great deal of control over comments made on your blog.
 And while Section 230 of the Communications Decency Act may protect your from liability, it won’t protect you from being sued and having to defend yourself.
 Sure you’ll be able to raise a valid defense but you’re still being sued and it sucks.

 4. What you write is asserted as fact either expressly or impliedly – Defamation does not apply when the statements are your own opinion.
 It’s when asserting things as fact that you can get in to trouble.
-If you’re ranting about someone (or something, or a company) and it’s just your opinion then make sure it’s clear that it’s your opinion.
+When ranting about someone (or something, or a company) and it’s just your opinion then make sure it’s clear that it’s your opinion.
 If you’re stating facts be clear about that as well.
-If you know for a fact so-and-so was smoking weed and you can back it up with either first hand knowledge or a reliable source then write about it.
+Knowing for a fact so-and-so was smoking weed, make sure you can back it up with either first hand knowledge or a reliable source then write about it.
 But if you just think so-and-so is a pothead don’t risk it with hyperbole and grandstanding.
 But remember you can’t shield your source and expect the court to just wave you past go to collect your $200.

 5. Bloggers often aren’t treated the same as traditional media – Even for those bloggers who take a more journalistic approach to their craft, many courts still aren’t ready to extend traditional media protections to a blogger.
 While some states have attempted to close this gap on how bloggers are classified, most have not.
 But, like traditional media, bloggers should check, double-check, and possibly triple-check any sources they rely on for their information.